-The Sooke Food Bank hosted their annual open house on Wednesday, June 14.
+The Sooke Food Bank hosted their annual open house on Wednesday, June 14 (see gallery at the bottom).
 The statistics they had posted throughout their facilities were startling, and sad.
 The numbers of people they feed every single month are growing, and in their midst, so to are the number of hungry children.

 As of June 1, in the 16 days that they have been open, the Food Bank has: